Mimamsa/control-single-robotic-arm-and-gripper/README.md

 # Control Single Robotic Arm and Gripper in PyBullet

-This repository is a minified version for controlling robotic arm and gripper in PyBullet.
+This repository is a minified version for controlling robotic arm and gripper in PyBullet, for purpose of learning.

 Currently we have the following robotic arm and gripper combinations: